NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 4. A source MAY provide a URL as one of the values of the `biolink:publications` attribute, EXCEPT in cases where
 a Pubmed, Pubmed Central, or DOI identifier is part of the full URL.
 In such cases, the identifier MUST be reported in its CURIE form, listed below in order of preference for use in Translator (most preferred to least preferred):
+If a source provides more than one of the above identifiers for a single publication, the source MUST only report one identifier.
+The preferred order of reporting is: PMID, PMCID, DOI.

 ```
     http://www.ncbi.nlm.nih.gov/pubmed/29076384   →  **PMID: 29076384**
     http://europepmc.org/articles/PMC6246007      →  **PMC:6246007**
     https://doi.org/10.1080/17512433.2018.1398644 →  **DOI:0.1080/17512433.2018.1398644**
 ```
-   a.
-If a source provides more than one of the above identifiers for a single publication, the source MUST only report one of them, and MUST follow the preference order listed above.

-5. Where multiple types of publication CURIEs exist for a single Publication (e.g. a PMID, PMCID, and DOI for the same journal article):
-    a.
-PMID CURIEs MUST be used when available.

-6. Knowledge Providers can expect consumers to obtain metadata about a supporting journal articles that are index by Pubmed (e.g. title, journal, abstract, dates), from the Text Mining Knowledge Provider’s Publication Metadata API.
+5. Knowledge Providers can expect consumers to obtain metadata about a supporting journal articles that are index by Pubmed (e.g. title, journal, abstract, dates), from the Text Mining Knowledge Provider’s Publication Metadata API.
 However, the Knowledge Providers MAY use the Attribute description and value_url fields to provide additional metadata in the TRAPI message itself.